Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 05.30.53 UTC
+- WIB: Kamis, 4 Desember 2025 06.25.23 UTC
-- WITA: Kamis, 4 Desember 2025 06.30.53 UTC
+- WITA: Kamis, 4 Desember 2025 07.25.23 UTC
-- WIT: Kamis, 4 Desember 2025 07.30.53 UTC
+- WIT: Kamis, 4 Desember 2025 08.25.23 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational